West Virginia University School of Dentistry

 The West Virginia University School of Dentistry is the dental school of West Virginia University.
-It is located in the United States city of Morgantown.
+It is located in the United States city of Morgantown, West Virginia.
 The school opened its doors in 1957 and is the only dental school in West Virginia.

 History

 West Virginia University School of Dentistry, a part of West Virginia University was established in 1957.
 The school has graduated over 1542 dentists and 599 dental hygienists.

-Departments

-West Virginia University School of Dentistry includes following departments:
+More than 80% of graduates choose to practice in West Virginia.
+As of 2023, the number of graduates who choose to practice dentistry in West Virginia is increasing.